 Key Takeaways

 - Illinois’ 2025 legal updates strengthen tenant rights with new laws on landlord retaliation, reusable screening reports, mandatory flood disclosures, and fee-free payment options for rent.
-Landlords must also start including a state-issued tenant rights summary in leases by 2026.
+Landlords must also start including a state-issued tenant rights summary in leases in 2026.

 Overview of Rental Laws in Illinois

-Rent control (50 ILCS 825)
+1. Rent control (50 ILCS 825)

 Rent control is illegal in Illinois; local governments and cities cannot create rent control laws.

-Security deposit return (765 ILCS 710)
+2. Security deposit return (765 ILCS 710)

 When a tenant moves out, the landlord has 30 days to send a written list of any damages, repair costs, and receipts by mail, email, or in person.
 If the landlord doesn’t send this list, they must return the full security deposit within 45 days.
-Landlords can charge for damage beyond normal wear and tear, and they can include their own repair labor if the cost is reasonable.
+If a landlord ignores these rules, a court can require them to pay the tenant twice the deposit amount, plus legal fees.

-Rent concessions (765 ILCS 730)
+3. Rent concessions (765 ILCS 730)

 Landlords must be upfront about any rent discounts or special deals they offer tenants.
 A rent concession is anything that lowers the true cost of rent, like a free month or reduced rate, that isn’t listed in the lease.